2018–19 FA Women's National League Cup

 The 2018–19 FA Women's National League Cup is the 28th running of the FA Women's National League Cup, which began in 1991.
 It is the first since a restructure and rebranding of the top four tiers of English football by The Football Association.
 It is the major League Cup competition run by the FA Women's National League, and for the fifth season it is being run alongside their secondary League Cup competition, the National League Plate.

 All 72 National League clubs entered at the Determining round, with the winners continuing in the competition and the losers going into the National League Plate tournament.
-Blackburn Rovers is the reigning champions, having defeated Leicester City Wom [sic] 3–1 the previous season.
+Blackburn Rovers is the reigning champions, having defeated Leicester City Women's 3–1 the previous season.

 Results

 All results listed are published by The Football Association.
 Games are listed by round in chronological order, and then in alphabetical order of the home team where matches were played simultaneously.

 The division each team play in is indicated in brackets after their name: (S)=Southern Division; (N)=Northern Division; (SW1)=Division One South West; (SE1)=Division One South East; (M1)=Division One Midlands; (N1)=Division One North.